 How to find your product's aha moment

-Start with patterns in the data
+Start with patterns in your user analytics data

 - Finish your onboarding experience?

 - Continue browsing your app after the product tour?

 Put together a list of 10 to 20 behaviors (or a combination of behaviors) that correlate to retained users.
 You're looking for a set of behaviors exhibited by users who stay and not behaviors exhibited by users who leave.
 That means behavior exhibited by: